Piyush Gupta: Early life and education

 Gupta was one of three children, born in Meerut, India, to R.S.
 Gupta and Minnie Gupta.
-He attended St. Columba's High School before going on to pursue a Bachelor of Arts (Honours) degree in economics from St. Stephen's College, Delhi.
-After graduating, he enrolled at the Indian Institute of Management, Ahmedabad for his postgraduate diploma in management.
+He attended St. Columba's High School and later earned a bachelor's degree in economics from St. Stephen's College, Delhi.
+After graduating, he joined the Indian Institute of Management, Ahmedabad for a Post Graduate Diploma in Management.

 Professional career

 Career

 In 1982 and at the age of 22, Gupta started his career at Citibank India as a management trainee.
 He did several assignments with Citibank India, eventually being the chief-of-staff to the India head.
 He moved to Singapore in 1991 as the chief-of-staff to the Asia head, and was posted to Indonesia in 1998, as country manager.
 In 2000, he left Citigroup to start up a dot-com company, but closed his venture and re-joined Citigroup in 2001.
 Gupta was country officer in Malaysia from 2002 to 2007, where he helped built up Citigroup's branch network, before assuming the role of country officer in Singapore and the head of the Corporate and Investment Bank in ASEAN.
-In 2008, Gupta was appointed the chief executive officer of Citibank in South East Asia, Australia and New Zealand.
+In 2008, Gupta was appointed the CEO of Citibank in South East Asia, Australia and New Zealand.

-In 2009, he left Citigroup to join DBS Group as the chief executive officer.
+In 2009, he left Citigroup to join DBS Group as the CEO.
 As CEO, he received various business awards, and has been credited with growing DBS to become a leading Asian financial services group.
 Early on in 2013, Gupta also realized that DBS needed to start thinking like big tech.
-“Our frame of reference had to be Amazon or Alibaba.
-We had to stop thinking about what others banks will do.
-We had to start thinking about what big tech will do.”
-This has prompted a culture of pervasive experimentation and innovation at DBS, leading to it being named “one of the most transformed companies” of the last decade.
+"Our frame of reference had to be Amazon or Alibaba.
+We had to stop thinking about what other banks will do.
+We had to start thinking about what big tech will do."

+In 2018, Gupta addressed an audience of top business leaders at the Asia Leaders Series in Zürich, Switzerland, stating that "Few people have come to the recognition that Asia is no longer the factory of the world, it is the marketplace of the world."
+He then elaborated, "Anybody who wants to allocate capital and is not looking at riding on the Asian growth story over the next 10-15-20 years is really missing a big opportunity."

 In 2020, he led DBS to launch two new exchanges, and undertake two acquisitions.

 Gupta has come out with the importance of future blockchain driven Web 3.0 world with the cautious conclusion at a panel discussion titled, Global Trends and Web 3.0 at the Singapore FinTech Festival in 2021.